Intervention/docs/image/v3/introduction/upgrade.md

 - [Support for line height in font system](/v3/modifying/text-fonts)
 - [Object for encoded images](/v3/basics/image-output#handling-of-encoded-image-data)

-### New Methods

-Some methods have remained the same in terms of function, but have been given a new name or a new parameter signature.

 ## API Changes

 - [canvas()](/v2/api/canvas) is now handled by [create()](/v3/basics/instantiation#creating-new-images)